islandoftex/texlive/README.md

 ## Historic releases

-> The historic releases are currently unavailable due to shortcomings of the CI
+> The historic releases are currently not rebuilt monthly due to some connection
-> builds.
-There are some images available but it may take a while until we have
-> the oportunity to complete the repository.
-Rebuilds are currently not
+> limits the servers impose on us.
+The images are available in a truly
-> scheduled.
+> historical fashion, though.

 We are maintaining images for historic releases from 2014 on.
 If you need an image for an older TeX Live feel free to file a feature request.
 We might